AlessandroZanatta/homelab-v2/README.md

 ### Creating the development cluster

 > [!NOTE]
-> The following steps assume you have replaced **ALL** the encrypted secrets with your own generated `sops.agekey` in the root of this repository
+> The following steps assume you have replaced **ALL** the encrypted secrets with your own generated `sops.agekey` in the root of this repository.
+>
-> Note that, at the very least, you should generate a new [talsecret.yaml](talos/talsecret.yaml) file
+> At the very least, you should generate a new [talsecret.dev.yaml](talos/talsecret.dev.yaml) file.

 > [!IMPORTANT]
-> The development environment requires quite a bit of RAM (~16GB)
+> The development environment requires quite a bit of RAM (~16GB).

 Prerequisites: